Home Uses

 2. Mix a teaspoon of salt with the crushed neem leaves and a cup of warm water in a glass or a small container.

 3. Stir the mixture until the salt is completely dissolved.
+You may want to strain the neem leaves from the mixture using a fine sieve or cheesecloth before using it.

 If you are considering a full mouth rinse with neem leaves, it is best to conduct a patch test on a small area of your skin beforehand.
 Monitor the reaction closely to prevent any allergic reactions that may occur.